nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 #### Use of Line-by-Line Markup Outside of Verse

 In some titles, line-by-line-based markup will be needed where `<div class="verse">` is not applicable (e.g. easy-to-read book content, latin original texts, verbatim reproductions of text for analysis in methodology literature).
-For these titles `<div class="line-by-line>` should be used instead.
+For these titles `<div class="line-by-line">` should be used instead.

-In the cases where `<div class="line-by-line>` are used, the same rules as for `<div class="verse">` are applied.
-Any variations in the markup of `<div class="line-by-line>` are provided by the Ordering Agency.
+In the cases where `<div class="line-by-line">` are used, the same rules as for `<div class="verse">` are applied.
+Any variations in the markup of `<div class="line-by-line">` are provided by the Ordering Agency.

 ### Quotations